Kalif Raymond Player Prop Bets for NFL Week 7 | Detroit vs. Los Angeles 10/24/2021

 Season Stats

-- Raymond has 20 catches on 31 targets for 219 yards and two touchdowns, averaging 36.5 yards per game.
+- Raymond has amassed 219 yards (on 20 catches) and two touchdowns.
+He has been targeted 31 times, and is averaging 36.5 yards per game.

-- With three targets in the red zone this season, Raymond has been on the receiving end of 12.0% of his team's 25 red zone pass attempts.
+- Raymond (three red zone targets) has been the recipient of 12.0% of his team's 25 red zone pass attempts.

-- The Lions have thrown the ball in 63.6% of their plays from scrimmage this year while running the ball 36.4% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Lions, who rank 27th in the NFL in points scored, have attempted a pass 63.6% of the time while running the football 36.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Raymond's matchup with the Rams.